hexatomium/hexatomium-old.github.io/_posts/2016-01-04-an-executable-palindrome.md

 comments: true
 ---

-  What happens when you mix palindromes, a bit of ASM, and a New Year hangover?
+  What happens when you mix palindromes, a pinch of ASM, and a New Year hangover?
   A tiny 600-byte *executable* binary palindrome :)

 <img src=http://i.imgur.com/OXHphWP.png>